Step Up Revolution: Plot

 The next day, Emily persuades Sean to let her take part in their next flash mob, which is scheduled to hit a restaurant the following week.
 Eddy immediately dislikes Emily, giving her the lead to test her.
-Sean then introduces her to "the gang" where she meets Eddy (The Hacker), Penelope (The DJ), Jason Hardlerson (The FX), and Mercury (The Artist), who never talks.
-Sean also explains that they are trying to win a contest through YouTube by getting 10 million hits on the site.

 The flash mob goes well and Eddy admits that Emily did great.
-The two then celebrate at Ricky's, where Sean and Emily salsa together, much to everyone's delight.
-Sean and Emily then sneak onto a boat and sail down the river.
-There, they bond over their mothers both not being a part of their lives, and they kiss and sleep on the boat until morning.

-When they hurry back to Ricky's, which turns out to be owned by Sean's uncle Ricky, Ricky reveals to them that Emily's dad, a building tycoon, is planning to develop the strip, destroying Ricky's bar, Sean's home, Sean's sister's home and workplace, and many other things.
+Sean and Emily then take out a boat and move down the river.
+There, they kiss and fall sleep on the boat until morning, when they hurry back to Sean's uncle's bar, Ricky's.
+Ricky reveals to them that Emily's father, a building tycoon, is planning to develop the slums, destroying Ricky's bar, Sean's home, and most of the neighborhood.